-And if all else fails, throw hordes of
+And if all else fails, throw hordes of negative energy squirrel ninjas at 'em. |

 I tend to let the game happen, letting the players control things rather than driving the action.
 With shorter attention spans, I got wandering attention and loss of players down irrelevant ratholes.
 So I need to push a little harder to keep them focused.
 Note to self: pay attention and do it faster next time.